 English billiards sport gained popularity worldwide.
 However, its popularity has plummeted with the surge in popularity of snooker in terms of the number of people playing it and its media consumption.
 Let’s dive into how to play English billiards.

 The game begins when a play called string determines which player gets to play first.
 The players play their cue ball in turn from the D section down the table.
 Ultimately, the players want it to land in baulk by bouncing it back up the table.
 The player whose ball rests closest to the baulk cushion may choose to break first or second.
 Having all the balls on the table is an advantage to most players, so they often choose to play second.

-Using a different color cue ball, each player tries to get more points than their opponent and reach the predetermined total needed to win.
-In a match of an English billiards sport, the player who scores the fixed number of points, generally 300, becomes the winner.
+Using a different colour cue ball, each player tries to get more points than their opponent and reach the predetermined total needed to win.
+In a match of an English billiards sport, the player who scores the fixed number of points, generally, 300, becomes the winner.

 Fouls can occur in several different ways in a game of English billiards:

 - When a player strikes the opponent's cue ball or the red object ball.

 - When a player makes any ball jump off the table.

 - Unless it's a double baulk, a foul occurs when a player fails to make contact between the cue ball and at least one object ball.

 - When a player makes a cue ball jump over an object ball.

 - When players play a 16th consecutive hazard or 76th consecutive cannon.